yohanjo/tacl_arg_rel/data/README.md

 # Data
 This directory contains two argument datasets (Kialo and Debatepedia) and additional data for training semantic modules.

+## Correction
+In Table 4, for Normative-sup, the number for Kialo-Test should be 6,598 and Debatepedia-Fit should be 4,618.

 ## Arguments (kialo and debate)

 ### File naming format